-We use the distance between the child's permanent home address and the academy, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point data.
+We use the distance between the child's permanent home address (defined in KCC's annual admissions prospectus) and the Academy, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point.
 Distances are measured from a point defined as within the child's home to a point defined as within the school as specified by NLPG.
-The same address point on the school site is used for everybody.

-These straight line measurements are used to determine how close each applicant's address is to the academy with those living closest being given priority.
+The same address point on the Academy site is used for everybody.
+When we apply the distance criterion for the school, these straight-line measurements are used to determine how close each applicant's address is to the Academy with those living closest being given priority.
+Where applications are made from properties or abodes that are not registered to the NLPG, including new build properties, KCC may be required to use planning sites or other relevant co-ordinates.
+In exceptional circumstances where alternative co-ordinates are not available, measurements will be determined by a Senior Admissions Officer and confirmed by Head of Service.

 If more than one applicant lives in a multi-occupancy building (e.g. flats) priority will be given to the applicant whose door number is the lowest numerically and/or alphabetically.
 Where parents live at separate addresses, and have joint custody, the address used will be the one where the child spends the main part of the academy week (i.e. Sunday night to Thursday night inclusive).
 Applicants eligible under criteria 1-3 are each ranked in order of the nearness of the child's home to the academy, using the method given in criterion 4.